 - To display literary, musical, dramatic, and choreographic works, pantomimes, and pictorial, graphic, or sculptural works, including the individual images of a motion picture or other audiovisual work publicly (17 U.S.C.
 106)

 It must be noted that all the rules of public domain included here apply only to the United States and to American authors.
 Rules of public domain vary in other countries and are not covered in this policy.
 An international copyright law providing universal protection of works does not exist, nor do universal rules on the use of copyrighted material.
 Most countries, however, do offer protection to foreign works under certain conditions, which have been greatly simplified by international copyright treaties and conventions.
 For further information, Circular 38a, "International Copyright Relations of the United States,” may be obtained from the United States Copyright Office.
 The Sonny Bono Copyright Term Extension Act (1999) extended 20 years of additional protection to most copyrighted material.
 Hence, many of the guidelines for public domain were changed by this law in 1999.

-- Works published from 1923 through 1977 are copyrighted for 95 years.
-None of these works will enter the public domain until 2019.
-Works from this period published without a copyright notice are now in the public domain.
+- Works published from 1925 through 1977 published without a copyright notice are now in the public domain.

 - Works originally published on or after January 1, 1978 will enter the public domain 70 years after the death of the author.
 Therefore, no works in this category will enter the public domain prior to January 1, 2049.

 - Works originally created and published by a corporate author on or after January 1, 1978 will enter the public domain 95 years after publication, or 120 years after creation, whichever occurs first.
 Therefore, no works in this category will enter the public domain prior to January 1, 2074.